dryndyk/cp2kXT/INSTALL.md

 In the other case, you might need to configure the underlying testing script as described more systematically at https://www.cp2k.org/dev:regtesting

+CP2K+XT| We recommend to go to <MAIN>/cp2kXT/regtesting directory and run something like

+$ ../tools/regtesting/do_regtest -maxtasks 4 -quick -arch local -version popt -cp2kdir ../

 ## 6. Talk to us
 In any case please tell us your comments, praise, criticism, thanks,... see https://www.cp2k.org/